 When you stop thinking from your head and start taking office decisions with your middle part, you WILL NEVER BE ABLE TO MAKE IT TO TOP.

-Team Explicit Facts have compiled some hard-hitting facts about love and marriage, like Sleep with a Stranger?
+Team Explicit Wealth has compiled some hard-hitting facts about love and marriage, like Sleep with a Stranger?
 Arrange Marriage!
 Part 1 and Part 2.
 Abused but survived!
 Harsh Truth About Relationships!